OpenGov/pg_dump-to-s3/README.md

   - AWS_ACCESS_KEY_ID - aws credential
   - AWS_SECRET_ACCESS_KEY - aws credentials

- There is an example file called secrets.example.conf you can use.
+ There is a template file called secrets.example.conf you can fill with the relevant information.

 ## Usage